 The North Carolina Education Lottery Scholarship (NCELS) was created by the 2005 General Assembly to provide financial assistance to students in need attending eligible colleges and universities located within the state of North Carolina.

 - be admitted to a curriculum program and be enrolled for at least six credit hours per semester

 - have completed and submitted the Free Application for Federal Student Aid (FAFSA)

-- meet the Satisfactory Academic Progress requirements of CPCC’s Financial Aid Office and the College
+- meet the Satisfactory Academic Progress requirements of the CPCC Financial Aid Office and the college

 - meet all other eligibility requirements for Federal Student Aid